The cost is limited; the value, unlimited.

 Child goes to preschool.

 We don’t have public preschool so we’ll have to pay for it.
-Again, it’s in the thousands of dollars for such programs.
+Again, the cost of preschool is typically in the thousands of dollars.
 Depending on where you live, the cost is comparable to day care.
 But seeing your child blossom is always worth every penny.

 Take an egg carton, using a pair of scissors and a pot of paint, turn it into an alligator.
 Now take the tube from a roll of toilet paper.
 Using only Scotch tape and a piece of foil, turn it into an attractive Christmas candle.
 Last, take a milk carton, a ping pong ball, and an empty packet of Cocoa Pops and make an exact replica of the Eiffel Tower.
 Congratulations!
 You have just qualified for a place on the play group committee.